MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-cloudera-install.md

 ## Flags used for parcel generation

-You can run parcel generator with the following flags.
+You can run parcel generator with the following flags to suppress prompts or choose components.

 flag | Option | Description
 -----|--------|------------